Where To Find Winter Sun

 2. South Africa

-South Africa is a fantastic choice for a winter holiday.
+A holiday in South Africa is a fantastic choice for those seeking some winter sun.
 With January and February representing the summer months, this is the best time to visit South Africa.
 At this point, visitors can expect to enjoy warm, sunny days, which are perfect for seeing the best this incredible country has to offer.
 This is a hugely diverse destination, which promises all kinds of experiences and adventures, and as such, it works for a broad spectrum of travellers.
 From wine tours and city slicking to beach breaks and unforgettable safari adventures, there really is something for everyone.

 South Africa is one of the best places on the planet to get out into the great outdoors and appreciate the majestic, magnificent creatures that roam the arid plains and lush grasslands that make this continent unique.
 Kruger National Park is home to the famous ‘big five,’ with all kinds of safari options available, including traditional game drives and walking tours.
 Hot air balloon trips are also available close by.